 - Select one of the three compression variants—Smallest file size, Balanced, or Better quality.
 Then, click Compress and download it to reduce the size of the PDF and save it to your drive.

 #2.
-Shrink a PDF Using Microsoft Word
+Resize a PDF Using Microsoft Word

 Another way to compress PDFs is to save your document as a PDF using Microsoft Word.
 This method is also straightforward and includes the following steps: